louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 ### Comparative clinical effects of hydromorphone and morphine: a meta-analysis [^5c48865d].
 British Journal of Anaesthesia (2011).
 Low credibility.

 We have conducted a meta-analysis of the clinical effects of morphine and hydromorphone to compare their benefit in analgesia.
 Embase and Medline were searched with an end-date of June 2009 for randomized, controlled trials or observational studies that addressed comparative analgesic and side-effects or particular side-effects.
 Two researchers independently identified included studies and extracted the data.
 Estimates of opioid effects were combined by using a random-effects model.
-Meta-analysis of eight studies suggested that hydromorphone (494 patients) provides slightly better (P=0.012) clinical analgesia than morphine (510 patients).
-The effect-size was small (Cohen's d=0.266) and disappeared when one study was removed, although the advantage of hydromorphone was more evident in studies of better quality (Jadad's rating).
-Side-effects were similar, for example, nausea (P=0.383, nine studies, 456 patients receiving hydromorphone and 460 morphine); vomiting (P=0.306, six studies, 246 patients receiving hydromorphone and 239 morphine); or itching (P=0.249, eight studies, 405 patients receiving hydromorphone, 410 morphine).
+Meta-analysis of eight studies suggested that hydromorphone (494 patients) provides slightly better (P = 0.012) clinical analgesia than morphine (510 patients).
+The effect-size was small (Cohen's d = 0.266) and disappeared when one study was removed, although the advantage of hydromorphone was more evident in studies of better quality (Jadad's rating).
+Side-effects were similar, for example, nausea (P = 0.383, nine studies, 456 patients receiving hydromorphone and 460 morphine); vomiting (P = 0.306, six studies, 246 patients receiving hydromorphone and 239 morphine); or itching (P = 0.249, eight studies, 405 patients receiving hydromorphone, 410 morphine).
 This suggests some advantage of hydromorphone over morphine for analgesia.
 Additional potential clinical pharmacological advantages with regard to side-effects, such as safety in renal failure or during acute analgesia titration, are based on limited evidence and require substantiation by further studies.

 ---